 You’ve likely heard of apps that turn your spare change into investments but here, we’ll introduce you to an app that takes that change and uses it to pay off your debt.
 It’s called Qoins and right now you can get $3 just for trying it out.

-I love FinTech, and I’m always looking for the latest personal finance applications that will help me achieve my finance goals.
+I love FinTech, and I’m always looking for the latest personal finance applications that will help me achieve my financial goals.
 A few months ago, I had an idea about linking the principle of Acorns and penny rounding transactions with attacking personal debt.
 I thought that if I wanted this, others out there probably did, too.

 Well, it turns out that the team at Qoins was one step ahead of me.
 They had just recently turned this great idea into a reality, and I’m happy they did.